 Toward the end of Pokémon: The First Movie, Ash is turned to stone in the crossfire between Mewtwo and Mew.
 A stream of glistening tears from all of the Pokémon distraught by this resurrects him.
 The dub explains this early on through a story told by the pier master Miranda to the Pokémon trainers gathered at the pier.

-we have The Power of Love variety.
+In a Kanto episode, we have The Power of Friendship variety.
 The tears made Koffing and Ekans realize their masters would love them whether they evolved or not—so they stopped being worried and evolved.
 Meowth suggested that their time to evolve just happened to be then.

 In a Johto episode Ash and his group met a Cute Witch who needed to collect an Aipom's tear to finish a spell that would grant them the ability to understand Pokémon language.
 After chasing a wild Aipom around and making it cry with laughter, the witch performed the spell... and turned Ash into a Pikachu.